-ASC operating hours during the fall and spring semesters are: 8 a.m.-7 p.m.
-Monday through Thursday; 8 a.m.- Noon, Friday.
+ASC operating hours during the fall and spring semesters are: 8 a.m.-6:30 p.m.
+Monday through Thursday.

 Writing Center

 The writing experience is unique for every individual.
 Thus, the Mountwest Community & Technical College Writing Center promotes the development of writing by engaging students in all aspects of the writing process through the use of individualized instructional sessions.
 These sessions allow students to acquire the strategies, techniques, and confidence necessary to engage effectively with a variety of writing topics and assignments.